-Rights of the asylum seekers: Right to an interpreter; right to request an interpreter and an asylum officer of the same sex; right to receive a written copy in Hungarian of all decisions taken during the asylum procedure; right to be informed about the content of the decision(s) in the language that asylum seeker understands; right to free legal assistance from a lawyer and/or from a non-governmental organisation; right to contact the UNHCR; right to receive a humanitarian residence permit when the asylum application gets to the in-merit procedure, but only if the asylum seeker is not in detention; right to receive "pocket money" when the asylum application gets to the in-merit procedure and if it is the first asylum procedure and the asylum seeker is not detained and is not staying in a private apartment; right to basic medical care and emergency medical assistance; right to work, but only inside the refugee camp.
+Rights of the asylum seekers: Right to an interpreter; right to request an interpreter and an asylum officer of the same sex; right to receive a written copy in Hungarian of all decisions taken during the asylum procedure; right to be informed about the content of the decision(s) in the language that asylum seeker understands; right to free legal assistance from a lawyer and/or from a non-governmental organisation; right to contact the UNHCR; right to receive a humanitarian residence permit when the asylum application gets to the in-merit procedure, but only if the asylum seeker is not in detention; right to receive "pocket money" when the asylum application gets to the in-merit procedure, but only if the asylum seeker is not in detention; right to basic medical care and emergency medical assistance; right to work, but only inside the refugee camp.
 If the asylum procedure takes longer than a year, the asylum seeker has a right to work outside the camp, but he/she first needs to obtain a valid work permit; children have the right to go to school.
 If they are present in the country for less than a year, they can attend school if the parents request it.